lkuper/CSE232-2023-09/course-overview.md

 ## What will this course be like?

 CSE232 will be a *combination lecture and discussion* course.
 We will be reading and discussing papers from the distributed systems research literature, interleaved with lectures to give you the necessary background to get the most out of the papers.
 We'll alternate between lecture days and discussion days.
-On discussion days, you'll come to class having read and responded to a reading assignment, and you'll spend 30 minutes of class in a small group of 3-4 students, discussing specific questions about the reading.
+On discussion days, you'll come to class having read and responded to a reading assignment, and you'll spend 30 minutes of class in a small group of (at most) 7-8 students, discussing specific questions about the reading.

 In these small-group discussions, each student will play a designated role of *ambassador*, *manager*, or *scribe* (discussed in further detail below).
 Each student will play each role several times throughout the term.